medaros/simplePHPMailApi/README.md

 $required = array("firstName", "lastName", "phone", "email", "message");
 ```

--You can add more if you want.
+You can add more if you want.
--Then it does some basic security using php **htmlspecialchars()** function.
+Then it does some basic security using php **htmlspecialchars()** function.
--After that it verifies the data sent using a series of **if** conditions.
+After that it verifies the data sent using a series of **if** conditions.

 ```php
 // verifications